Getting started with a cloud migration journey

 This guidance is currently a public preview.
 Terminology, approaches, and guidance are being thoroughly tested with customers, partners, and Microsoft teams during this preview.
 As such, the TOC and guidance may change slightly over time.

-Cloud migrations can help companies deliver on their desired business outcomes.
+Cloud migrations can help companies achieve their desired business outcomes.
 Clear communication of motivations, business drivers, and measurements of success are important foundations for making wise decisions throughout cloud migration efforts.
 The following table classifies motivations to facilitate this conversation.
 It is assumed that most companies will have motivations across each classification.
 The objective of this table is not to limit outcomes, but instead make it easier to prioritize overall objectives and motivations:

 |Critical Business Events||Migration Motivations||Innovation Motivations|